Refrezsh/strapi-query-builder/README.md

 ## Populate

 The population can be simple or really complex.
-For the population of everything as in Strapi you can use `.populateAll()`
+For the populate of everything as in Strapi you can use `.populateAll()`

 ```ts
 const populateAll = new SQBuilder().populateAll().build();